Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference

-\item[Qualitative Analysis] A dynamical model should take advantage of the fact that images exhibit different difficulty levels for classification.
-By extracting the gating choices being done by every ACM for each patch, we can plot a mask over the image that indicates which regions the model was focused the most on.
-The heat map should correlate with the meaningful regions of the image.
-Fig. \ref{fig:heatmaps} presents the results of this analysis.
-The model mostly learned to ignore blurred and low-frequency content.
-To further confirm this, we procedurally found validation dataset samples that were the most and least computationally demanding for the model.
-The images we present in Fig. \ref{fig:cheapest_costliest_samples} provide further evidence for this hypothesis.
+A dynamical model should take advantage of the fact that images exhibit different difficulty levels for classification.
+By extracting the gating choices being done by every ACM for each patch, we can plot a heatmap that indicates which regions the model was focused the most on.
+This map should correlate with the meaningful regions of the image. \Cref{fig:heatmaps} shows that the model indeed learns to allocate its computational budget to those regions.
+We show that this effect is not exclusive to vision by performing a similar analysis for audio in \Cref{fig:audio_computational_load}.
+We provide additional examples in the supplementary material.